 Independent bookstores are more than just a place to buy books.

-With that in mind, CBC Books is proud to feature some of Canada's best-loved bookstores in Shop Talk, our monthly profile of indie booksellers across the country.
+With that in mind, CBC Books is proud to feature some of Canada's best-loved bookstores in Shop Talk, our monthly profile of indie booksellers across the country as nominated by you.

 Q: What do you think the future looks like for independent bookstores?

-To find out more about Woozles, visit their website.
+To find out more about Blue Heron Books, visit their website

-CBC Books is looking for more great independent bookstores from across the country.
+As always, CBC Books is looking for more great independent bookstores from across the country.
 Nominate your favourite in the comments below and tell us why it deserves to be highlighted!
-We hope to feature one store every month.
+We're proud to feature one store every month.